kumareshbabuas/GalleryList/README.md

 To run the project:
 1. Clone the repository.
-2. Open the Xcode project file.
-(Xcode latest version 15.3)
+2. Open the Xcode project file from Xcode latest version 15.3 - File Name: NewsClips.xcodeproj
 3. Build and run the project on a simulator.
 4. Explore the image grid and scroll through the images.